j-mie6/parsley/docs/tutorial/parser-bridge-pattern.md

 trait ParserBridgePos1[-A, +B] {
     // this is called the "hook": it's the hole in the template that must be implemented def apply(x: A)(pos: (Int, Int)): B
-    // this is the template method, in this case its the template for the bridge constructor def apply(x: Parsley[A]): Parsley[B] = pos <**> x.map(this.apply(_) _)
+    // this is the template method, in this case the template for the bridge constructor def apply(x: Parsley[A]): Parsley[B] = pos <**> x.map(this.apply(_) _)
 }